Jason2Brownlee/blog/content/posts/selfish-software.md

 * Start with small pieces of “disposable software" (e.g. one-off scripts)
 * Develop personal software for ongoing use (e.g. larger projects once you have confidence + processes)
 * Maintain a playful mindset (e.g. what would make this cooler, do that)
-* Scale or don’t scale—it’s your choice (e.g. scale or stay small/personal, and that's okay)
+* Scale or don't scale—it's your choice (e.g. scale or stay small/personal, and that's okay)

 Nod.